Cylinder Volume Calculator

 How do I find the volume of a tank or pipe?

 For a cylindrical tank, measure the inner radius and height (or depth of water), then use V = πr²h.
-For a hollow pipe, use our tube volume calculator instead.
+For a hollow pipe, use the tube volume calculator instead.

 What units does this calculator use?